fsalom/ios-animation-samples/README.md

 ## Introduction

 This repo contains a bunch of animation sample to try in your projects.
+Using `UIViewControllerTransitioningDelegate`you can manipulate the transition between 2 viewcontrollers.
+It doen't matter if is a push or present.

 ### Transitions
 - Custom transition for present controller